 Certification is also extremely important when you want to find employment.
-Many states actually now require certification in order to even consider a phlebotomist.
-It can not only be completed online, but typically only requires a month or so of additional work and training.
+Many states now require certification to even consider a phlebotomist.
+It can not only be completed online but typically only requires a month or so of additional work and training.
 If you choose a training program with certification attached to it, you’ll be one step ahead.

-Online certification for phlebotomy will not only teach you the basics, but will go farther in providing you with the skills for drawing blood, working with patients, etc. Not only will you have to work directly with patients on a daily basis, but physicians, nurses, lab techs, etc. So, the certification process makes it easier to comprehend those relationships, and how to interact with your team.
+Online certification for phlebotomy will not only teach you the basics but will go further in providing you with the skills for drawing blood, working with patients, etc. Not only will you have to work directly with patients on a daily basis, but physicians, nurses, lab techs, etc. So, the certification process makes it easier to comprehend those relationships, and how to interact with your team.

 Certification also will include sections on ethics, pharmacology, and physiology.
 It’s a step beyond what standardized training offers you, which is why it’s becoming so popular, and even necessary, to work in many hospitals across the country.
 Even if your state doesn’t require phlebotomy certification, it’s a good idea to go for it, anyway, as it can boost you ahead of your competition.

 With certification, you’re increasing your chances of working in a quality medical institution like a hospital, clinic, blood bank, or research center.

 Whether you’re interested in making a career change, or you want to break into the medical field, becoming a phlebotomy technician is a great way to start.
 Utilizing the technology we have today with phlebotomy training online can make it a convenient, stress-free experience because you don’t have to attend a class.